 The CSP commissioned a research team at the University of Manchester (UoM) to evaluate the impact of remote physiotherapy delivery for a wide range of patients and settings.

 The project aimed to capture learning about new remote rehabilitation models and ways of working alongside the evidence for digital rehabilitation before Covid-19.
 The findings have helped us to:

 - Share innovative approaches and new ways of working.

 - Learn which technologies have worked well in different contexts and where remote service delivery is less effective.

 - Provide recommendations for successful implementation and examples of good rehabilitation service models.

-Dr Helen Hawley-Hague, a National Institute of Health Research (NIHR) research fellow within the School of Health Sciences at the UoM and a member of the CSP’s Digital and Informatics Physiotherapy Group, is leading the project alongside Sarah Tyson, professor and physiotherapist at the UoM and a fellow of the CSP.
-Dr Emma Stanmore, senior lecturer and deputy lead for the Healthy Ageing Research Group in the UoM’s School of Health Sciences, and Dr Reena Lasardo, research associate within the School of Health Sciences, are core members of the project team.
+Dr Helen Hawley-Hague, a National Institute of Health Research (NIHR) research fellow within the School of Health Sciences at the UoM and a member of the CSP’s Digital and Informatics Physiotherapy Group, led the project alongside Sarah Tyson, professor and physiotherapist at the UoM and a fellow of the CSP.
+Dr Emma Stanmore, senior lecturer and deputy lead for the Healthy Ageing Research Group in the UoM’s School of Health Sciences, and Dr Reena Lasardo, research associate within the School of Health Sciences, were core members of the project team.

 The project had the following components:

 - Rapid review of existing evidence around remote physiotherapy and rehabilitation.